AngleProtocol/angle-docs/guides/use-cases/ageur-power-usecase.md

 ![Mt Pelerin off-ramp](../../.gitbook/assets/mtpelerin-offramp.png)

+### With Transak

+[Transak](https://global.transak.com/?apiKey=19f99004-7aee-40ff-93c6-7676a2c002ed&networks=ethereum,polygon&defaultCryptoCurrency=agEUR&cryptoCurrencyList=agEUR&productsAvailed=BUY,SELL) is another off-ramp provider that supports agEUR.

+Above a certain amount, a KYC will be needed to sell agEUR and get EUR back to your bank account.

 ### Through tokens agEUR is liquid with

 agEUR is a liquid token that can be easily exchanged on-chain to other crypto assets which can be off-ramped or sold to fiat with little to no fees.